 2. Definitions

+For the purpose of this Regulation, the definitions of vehicles and their categories as defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3.) apply.

 2.1.
 General

 2.1.1.
-The definitions given in this Regulation and its series of amendments in force at the time of application for type approval shall apply to the Light-Signalling Devices (148), Road Illumination Devices (149) and Retro-Reflective Devices (150) Regulations.
+The definitions given in this Regulation and its series of amendments in force at the time of application for type-approval shall apply to the Light-Signalling Devices (148), Road Illumination Devices (149) and Retro-Reflective Devices (150) UN Regulations.

 2.1.2.
-References to standard (étalon) light source(s) shall refer to Regulations Nos.
-37, 99 and 128 respectively, and to their series of amendments in force at the time of application for type approval.
+References to standard (étalon) light source(s) shall refer to UN Regulations Nos.
+37, 99 and 128 respectively, and to their series of amendments in force at the time of application for type-approval.

 2.1.3.
 "Approval of a vehicle" means the approval of a vehicle type with regard to the number and mode of installation of the lighting and light-signalling devices.